 (sti-OL-to- RES peh mat)

-(tiotropium bromide and olodaterol) inhalation spray
+(tiotropium bromide and olodaterol inhalation spray), for oral inhalation use

 For Oral Inhalation Only